jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - increase `max.poll.interval.ms` to 600000

+You have a consumer group of 12 consumers and when a consumer gets killed by the process management system, rather abruptly, it does not trigger a graceful shutdown of your consumer.
+Therefore, it takes up to 10 seconds for a rebalance to happen.
+The business would like to have a 3 seconds rebalance time.
+What should you do?

+- decrease `session.timeout.ms` and `heartbeat.interval.ms`
+- `session.timeout.ms` must be decreased to 3 seconds to allow for a faster rebalance, and the heartbeat thread must be quicker, so we also need to decrease `heartbeat.interval.ms`

 How does a consumer commit offsets in Kafka?

 - it interacts with the Group Coordinator broker